-Throughout much of it's native Japan, the Uguisu has been depicted in both art and poetry because of the beauty of it's characteristic song.
+Throughout much of its native Japan, the Uguisu has been depicted in both art and poetry because of the beauty of its characteristic song.
 It is also due to this though that they were often kept as cage-birds and would sadly lead a very poor life.
 Due to the use of their guano as a skin enhancer they are now caged so that it can be more easily collected to ship all around the world.
 Growing Human settlements, along with land clearance for logging and agriculture, and rising pollution levels have all led to population declines throughout much of the Uguisu's natural range.

 Uguisu Conservation Status and Life Today

-The Uguisu has been listed on the IUCN Red List as an animal that is classified as Least Concern and is therefore not under imminent threat as a species in it's natural environment.
+The Uguisu has been listed on the IUCN Red List as an animal that is classified as Least Concern and is therefore not under imminent threat as a species in its natural environment.
 This is because the Uguisu is found in a number of countries at varying altitudes and therefore habitats, and so is fairly widespread.
 Population numbers in certain areas are also stable, but they are declining in others primarily due to deforestation.
 They are now farmed in Japan so that their guano can be collected and used as a component in certain creams.

 Are you Safe? is an online safety campaign by A-Z-Animals.com.
 If something has upset you, the Are you Safe? campaign can help you to speak to someone who can help you.Are you Safe?